 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you start, we recommend completing these training modules:
+Before you begin this module, we recommend completing these modules:

 - Website Planning Tutorials